1. I’m interested in the premium subscription but I’m not quite sure. Do you suggest that I order a subscription?

 2. How do I know my subscription order went through?

 Sometimes the Pay Pal system lets people register, but the order does not process.
 If you do not receive proof of payment from Pay Pal right after you put in the order, your order probably didn’t go through.
-If your order did go through, you will receive a Pay Pal proof of payment and also receive a confirmation email with details from Diary of A Mad Hedge Fund Trader within a few hours.
-These confirmation emails take a little longer since they are manually processed.
-If your order did not process, go back to the store and re-input your order.
+If your order did go through, you will receive a Pay Pal proof of payment and also receive a confirmation email with details from Mad Hedge Fund Trader within minutes.
+If your order did not process,please contact email@example.com to verify before re submitting your order.

 3. What is your refund policy?